Shell says it will stop buying Russian oil and gas | DW | 08.03.2022

 It also said it would shut its service stations and aviation fuels and lubricants operations in Russia.

-Ukraine's foreign minister recently slammed the company for continuing to buy Russian oil and do business with President Vladimir Putin's government.
+Ukraine's foreign minister recently slammed the company for continuing to buy Russian oil and do business with the government of President Vladimir Putin.

-Energy exports are an essential revenue for Russia and as the war in Ukraine reaches its 13th day calls grow for oil and gas embargoes to apply pressure to the Kremlin.
+Energy exports are an essential source of revenue for Russia.
+As the war in Ukraine reaches its 13th day, calls for oil and gas embargoes are growing to apply pressure to the Kremlin.

 But Russia supplies around 40% of Europe's gas, and some leaders are wary of quickly cutting off energy imports from Russia.